khinklenj/YourHealthyAlternative/replit.md

-# Alternative Medicine Provider Platform
+# Your Healthy Alternative

 ## Overview

-This is a full-stack web application for connecting patients with alternative medicine providers.
+"Your Healthy Alternative" is a full-stack web application for connecting patients with alternative medicine providers.
 The platform allows users to browse providers by specialty (acupuncture, naturopathy, chiropractic, etc.), read reviews, and book appointments.
-It features a modern React frontend with a comprehensive provider directory and booking system.
+It features a modern React frontend with a comprehensive provider directory, rotating hero images, and visual service categories.

 ## User Preferences